coshx/caravel/README.md

 * Easy event bus system
 * Supports `Bool`, `Int`, `Float`, `Double`, `String`, `NSArray` and `NSDictionary` data from iOS
-* Supports integer, float, double and string data from Javascript
+* Supports integer, float, double and string data from JavaScript
 * Multiple bus support
 * `When Ready` event: do not miss any event from your lovely Swift controller!